krishicks/krishicks.com/content/post/ketosoy.md

 <!--more-->

-### What is KetoSoy?
+### What is it?

 > KetoSoy is a chocolate flavored meal replacement shake engineered to make the ketogenic diet easy.

 It is similar in idea to [Soylent](https://www.soylent.com), though with a very different ingredient profile.

 The main difference between the two is carbohydrates.
 Soylent is high in carbohydrates.
-KetoSoy is [high in fat](http://www.nytimes.com/2014/09/02/health/low-carb-vs-low-fat-diet.html) to keep you in [ketosis](https://en.wikipedia.org/wiki/Ketosis).
+KetoSoy is [high in fat](http://www.nytimes.com/2014/09/02/health/low-carb-vs-low-fat-diet.html) and low in carbohydrates to keep you in [ketosis](https://en.wikipedia.org/wiki/Ketosis).

 For one serving: